athompson36/psychosis/docs/PROJECT_REQUIREMENTS.md

 ## Purpose & Vision

-**FS-Remote Hub** is a mobile-first, Liquid Glass–themed control cockpit for fs-dev that enables remote development workflows from an iPhone.
+**Psychosis** is a mobile-first, Liquid Glass–themed control cockpit for fs-dev that enables remote development workflows from an iPhone.

 ### Core Goals